 - 1 small red onion finely diced

-- 2 tablespoons cotija or queso fresco or feta, crumbled
+- 2 Tablespoon cotija or queso fresco or feta cheese crumbled

 - salt and pepper to taste